UdayiniKhushi/TAFL/README.md

 # Universal Multi-Tape Turing Machine Simulator

 A high-fidelity, interactive web-based simulator for Multi-Tape Turing Machines.
-This tool is designed to visualize the computational process of Turing Machines and demonstrate the efficiency gains (reducing complexity from $O(n^2)$ to O(n) when moving from single-tape to multi-tape architectures.
+This tool is designed to visualize the computational process of Turing Machines and demonstrate the efficiency gains (reducing complexity from $O(n^2)$ to $O(n)$ when moving from single-tape to multi-tape architectures.

 ## 🚀 Live Demo
 **URL:** [https://tafl-omega.vercel.app](https://tafl-omega.vercel.app)